Brent David Ruben: University of Iowa – School of Journalism and Mass Communication

 After receiving his Ph.D., Ruben was promoted from Instructor to a tenure-track Assistant Professor position.
 His primary focus was on communication education, experiential instruction, and the development and implementation of Intermedia, a year-long theory-based experiential program for communication and mass communication instruction.

 Rutgers University – Department of Communication

-In 1971, Ruben accepted a position at Rutgers University as Assistant Professor to contribute to the university’s goal of transforming the small journalism department with 4 faculty and 65 majors into a nationally-recognized Department of Communication.
-In the subsequent years the Department was renamed and re-envisioned to become one of the first units in the country to include speech communication and mass communication in a single department, and the first to make experiential instruction a core component of the curriculum.
-In addition to his teaching and research responsibilities, Ruben designed and coordinated Interact which was the name given to the two-year communication simulation in which all majors participated.
-Interact created a laboratory that translated concepts from speech, group, organizational, and mass communication into experiential learning activities.
-(See articles on experiential learning, simulation, and gaming in References and Selected Publications).

 Ruben served as assistant department chair from 1976 to 1980.
 He was promoted to Associate Professor in 1980, and was appointed chair in that same year, a position in which he served until 1984.
 By the end of his tenure as chair, the department had grown in size and scope, with 18 full-time faculty and staff, and 800 majors with 6,000 student enrollments per year in interpersonal, intercultural, organizational, international, health, speech and mass communication.

 Consistent with his curricular and administrative work within the department during those years, Ruben's scholarship and publication focused on general systems theory (General System Theory and Human Communication, with J. Kim, 1975), and other interdisciplinary conceptualizations of communication.